Assistant Division Manager

 - Knowledge of Stanford University’s Research Management Group and Office of Sponsored Research is preferred.

-- Experience with fellowship programs, ACGME, and GME.
+- Familiarity with post-doc and fellowship programs, ACGME, and GME.

 - Familiarity with iSpace and facilities coordination.